jeannamatthews-classes/simple-autograding-delpanahi/MARKDOWN.md

 The difference between a text file and a markdown file is that a markdown file allows you to style text by boldening it, italicizing it, underlining it, using headers, and more.
 You cannot do this in a regular text file, you can only write plain text.

+The name of the repository I created is called "CS350practice".